19. Juni 2026 Johannes Wolters

 Interesting point.
 If you do an anti-war film, you can easily make it into a pro-war film.

 Hisko Hulsing: I think that not a lot of people will understand that.
 Anyway, 11 years ago, Russia took in the Crimea from Ukraine.
 And there were already these things going on in Donetsk.
 And I was a bit confused, I found it strange that everybody was so silent.
-The whole European Union didn’t really act – like „thoughts and prayers“.
+The whole European Union didn’t really act – they found ways to react, like Republicans do after a shoolshooting, the „thoughts and prayers“ stuff.
 You know what I mean?
 I found this weird.
+No real action from other European countries.
 And at the same time, I was following what was happening under Putin.
 And that, to me, seemed like a form of fascism.
-Like he was talking about making, – what Trump later repeated -, making Russia great again, he was dreaming of a Russian empire like in the old days.
-And then they would even make big statues of some Vladimir, something from the 15th century, like, we are reviving all these demons from the past – that are demons for us, but they are heroes for them.
-And I thought, well, that is interesting that you can see it in real time, how they’re building up this whole military thing where they want to occupy other countries and suppress their own people.
-But the interesting thing, I saw the Russians interfered with some referendum in the Netherlands about a treaty between the EU and Ukraine.
-So, we were actually already noticing it here, how the Russians were infiltrating western democracies.
+He was talking about making, – what Trump later repeated -, making Russia great again, he was dreaming of a Russian empire like in the old days.
+They were planning to build huge statues of Vladimir, some warlord from the 15th century, reviving all these demons from the past – that are demons for us, but that are heroes for them.
+And I thought, well, that is interesting, you can see it happen in real time, how they’re building up this whole military thing whith which they’d like to occupy other countries and suppress their own people.
+The I saw how the Russians interfered with a referendum in the Netherlands about a treaty between the EU and Ukraine.
+We were actually already noticing it here in the netherlands very early, how the Russians were infiltrating western democracies.
 And then, of course, you had the Brexit.
 Since then we have seen a rise of rightwing extremism and autocratic regimes and openly fascist parties all over the world.

 True!

 Hisko Hulsing: Anyhow, so Shostakovich, he was living like in the late 30s, during the Great Terror.
-Millions of Russians got deported, locked up, killed under Stalin, because Stalin was completely paranoid.
+Millions of Russians got deported, locked up, killed under Stalin.
 And Shostakovich, he used to lay in his bed every night, fully clothed, with his suitcase next to his bed, with all his stuff in it.

-Because he was convinced that he would be arrested and deported.
+Because he was convinced that he would be arrested and deported, just like many of his artist friends.
 And during that time, a little bit earlier, he wrote the Fourth Symphony, which was never performed, because it was too avant-garde.
-So, his Fifth Symphony had as undertitle, „An Answer to the Just Criticism of the Party of the People“, something like that.
+So, his Fifth Symphony had as the undertitle, „An Answer to the Just Criticism of the Party of the People“.

 So, why I’m telling this is: because he always had to walk this thin line between being the Soviet hero or being killed.
 That’s kind of a difficult position to be in.
 But if you listen to his music, you can hear that in everything he made.
 You can hear the very, very dark undertones.
 But you can also hear things that are almost like propaganda, like the Seventh Symphony, that is about Leningrad fighting the Nazis.
 So, there is always this ambiguity, I would say, between darkness and euphoria and a lot of other emotions.
 And this particular piece, – he wrote it just after the death of Stalin – a lot of people think that this four and a half minute piece of music is a terrifying portrait of Stalin.
 I am not so sure about that.
 But I think what you can hear in the music is the combination, this ambiguity is already in there.
 You hear panic, you hear fear, you hear terror.
-But you also hear, it is very, let’s say, what is the right word?
-Passionate?
-Exciting also, you know, it’s also a kind of pushing things.
+But you also hear excitement.
+It’s also a kind of pushing things.
 It is very, I wouldn’t say euphoric, but it does, you know what I mean?
 I have to find the right word.

 There’s something attractive in that!